"We are all homeless - just workin' our way home." - Denver Moore

 A donation to the foundation will help those who have found themselves in the ditches of life desperately in need of a good Samaritan.

-- Invite Ron Hall to speak at your event or fundraiser.
+- Inspire others by inviting Ron Hall to tell his story at your corporate event or fundraiser.
 Contact Mark P. Fisher Mark@InspiringGrowth.biz.

 about the book